 The main thing to know is that this is running on a similar CPU and SSD to the main Series X (albeit with only half the storage capacity), and so will play all of the same games, and enjoy the same phenomenal load times and perks like Quick Resume.

 Find out if your TV is compatible with the Xbox Series S.

 The big difference is in the GPU, where Microsoft has decided to prioritise frame rate over resolution.
 That means that the Xbox Series S supports frame rates up to 120fps - just like its big brother - but caps out at a resolution of 1440p, rather than 4K.
 There is hardware-driven 4K upscaling though, so you'll still get some benefit if you own a 4K TV, but it won't be true 4K.

 For more details, check out this official deep dive into the console's specs and performance:

-What games will run on the Xbox Series S?
+What games can I play on the Xbox Series S?

-The Series S will run all the same games as the Series X, but will simply drop the resolution down to 1440p in order to do so.
+The Series S will play all the same games as the Series X, but will simply drop the resolution down to 1440p or 1080p in order to do so.

 There is one minor oddity: while the Series S will have the same backwards compatibility as the Series X - namely playing almost every game from the previous Xbox generations - it won't be capable of playing the graphically Xbox One X versions of Xbox One games.
 That's because it has slightly less RAM than the Xbox One X - despite being a more modern console.
 It will still play all those games, but only the standard Xbox One version, without any graphical enhancements introduced for the One X.

-If you're mostly concerned with which games will be available from day one, check out our Xbox Series S launch game list for the latest, though these titles have all been confirmed for launch day at the time of writing:
+If you're mostly concerned with which games are available from day one, check out our Xbox Series S launch game list for the latest.

 Check out our full guide to the biggest upcoming games for more of what's on the horizon.